In this blog post, I’ll be comparing Podia and Kajabi.

 Integrations

-In addition, Kajabi offers webhooks functionality, which allows for integration with other apps via webhooks.
+In addition, Kajabi boasts a webhooks functionality, which allows integration with other apps via webhooks.

-For example, if you use a country-specific payment gateway (like say Instamojo in India) that is not supported by Zapier, you can still integrate it with Kajabi.
+For instance, if you use a country-specific payment gateway (like say Instamojo in India) that is not directly supported by Zapier, you can still integrate it with Kajabi using webhooks.

-You also have Zapier integration to connect with 1,000s of other services and tools.
+And, both platforms offer Zapier integration, allowing you to connect with thousands of other services and tools.

 Pricing 💲